 I visited the town with fellow art aficionados and Paete-philes.
 Our welcome party was a box-full of neon-colored chicks, begging to be papped.
 The street vendor admitted that spray-painting poultry was merely for aesthetics, nothing more.
 There was art even in business in this town.

-In fact, art IS the business of this town.
+In fact, art was the business of this town.
 One particular stretch, J.V.
-Quesada Street, has all the aura of an art fest.
+Quesada Street, had all the aura of an art fest.
 Heritage shops, ateliers, and at least one gallery cafe flank this narrow street.
 Craftsmen were busy chiseling blocks of wood, oblivious to cam-toting passersby.
-The chisel has not only defined the town’s destiny, but may have also given the town its name.
-Some historians say the name Paete was derived from the vernacular word for “chisel.”
+The chisel had not only defined the town’s destiny, but may have also given the town its name.
+Some historians claimed the name Paete was derived from the vernacular word for “chisel.”

 A shop called Joseph Husband of Mary Handicraft was the most eye-catching.
 Two icons prominently displayed side-by-side at the front door were the iconic image of sex symbol Marilyn Monroe and religious icons, particularly St. Joseph and the Christ Child.
 The pairing was more Joseph Husband of Marilyn.
 Intentionally juxtaposed or not, they spoke of the scope of Paete’s art – from religious to pop.

 I mistook a nearby shop for a fruit stand.
 Baskets of fresh produce and tropical fruits crowded the entrance.
 All looked vividly colorful and succulent – that is, if you found chomping paper particularly appetizing.
 They were agricultural art in papier-mache – literally, chewed paper – of local fruits: red banana (yes, there’s such a variety), atis (round and polka-dotted), water apple (pink and bell-shaped), rambutan (red, hairy balls), lomboy (violet and berry-like), and the fruit most associated with Paete – lanzones.